jfcloutier/karma_system/design_notes/beliefs.md

 ## Trend

-> How the values of a property of an object are trending, as observed over time frames leading to, and including, the current time frame.
+> How the values of a property of an object are trending, as observed over timeframes leading to, and including, the current timeframe.

 e.g. luminance increases (trend) e.g. the increase in luminance persists (trending trend)